for Sunday 3rd July 1966

 1966 Pet Sounds-related Fab Forty info:

-Brian Wilson's single release of Caroline No had been a climber on April 4th, but vanished from the playlist after one week.
+released as a single under Brian Wilson's name alone, had been a climber on April 4th, but vanished from the playlist after one week.

-Sloop John B was Disc of the Week for April 10th and reached #1 on May 8th.
+Sloop John B was Disc of the Week for the Beach Boys on April 10th and reached #1 on May 8th.
+Pet Sounds was released May 16th.

-God Only Knows appeared on July 17th as TW's climber and held #2 for 2 weeks on August 7th and 14th, kept off the #1 by the Beatles' Eleaner Rigby.
-It made its final FF appearance on 28th August, the week that the Robb Storme Group's cover of Here Today spent one week at #40.
+A cover of God Only Knows by Tony Rivers and the Castaways appeared on July 10th as a climber.
+The Beach Boys' own version arrived as TW's climber the week after, on July 17th; it held the #2 slot for 2 weeks on August 7th and 14th, held off the top position by the Beatles' Eleaner Rigby.
+God Only Knows made its final FF appearance on 28th August, the week that the Robb Storme Group's cover of Here Today spent one week at #40.

 Brian Wilson's 21st Century live performances of Pet Sounds have been captured on DVD.